-0.0005), (ii) one amino-acid-only HMM, and (iii) nine two-track HMMs, for each chain in the benchmark set, trying each candidate local structure alphabet as a secondary track.
-Each benchmark profile and HMM was used to rank all chains in the set according to E-values of the PSI-BLAST or HMM scores [53].
-We chose weights of 1.0 for amino acid emissions and 0.3 for local structure emissions empirically, after experimenting with other combinations such as equal track weights ($w_1 = 0.5, w_2 = 0.5$); and all the weight on the local structure track ($w_1 = 0, w_2 = 1$).
-We have not yet optimized this thoroughly.
-Results for each alphabet could probably be improved by doing fold recognition and alignment testing with a larger number of alternate weighting schemes, and seeing which ones perform best.
+We built (1) one PSI-BLAST (version $2.2.1)^{50,51}$ profile (using four iterations on NR^{52} with threshold set at 0.0005), (2) one amino-acid-only HMM, and (3) nine two-track HMMs, for each chain in the benchmark set, trying each candidate local structure alphabet as a secondary track.
+Each benchmark profile and HMM was used to rank all chains in the set according to E-values of the PSI-BLAST or HMM scores.
+53 We chose weights of 1.0 for amino acid emissions and 0.3 for local structure emissions empirically, after experimenting with other combinations such as equal track weights $(w_1=0.5,\,w_2=0.5);$ and all the weight on the local structure track $(w_1=0,w_2=1).$ We have not yet optimized this thoroughly.
+Results for each alphabet could probably be improved by doing fold recognition and alignment testing with a larger number of alternate weighting schemes and seeing which ones perform best.

-In keeping with the three-fold cross-validation protocol, described in Section 2.5.2, when we built two-track HMMs for each chain in the benchmark set, we used local-structure emission probabilities predicted by a neural net trained on the two-thirds of the benchmark set which did not contain the target chain.
+In keeping with the three-fold cross-validation protocol, described in the Predictability section, when we built two-track HMMs for each chain in the benchmark set we used local-structure emission probabilities predicted by a neural net trained on the two-thirds of the benchmark set that did not contain the target chain.

-In this setting, we define results of a query as the list of E-values received by all chains in the benchmark set, with respect to a single profile or HMM.
+In this setting, we define results of a query as the list of E-values received by all chains in the benchmark set with respect to a single profile or HMM.
 Performance of a candidate alphabet was evaluated with respect to all benchmark HMMs built with the alphabet as a secondary track (1298 queries).
 We report fold-recognition performance of each method in terms of ROC numbers at selected thresholds, corresponding to 0.05, 0.1, 0.5, and 1.0 false positives per query.